noe2019/Smart-Lending/README.md

 - **Enhanced Collection Efforts**: Implementing more aggressive or innovative collection strategies could improve the Recovery Rate.
 - **Legal and Negotiation Tactics**: Utilizing legal avenues more effectively and negotiating settlement options might increase the amount recovered from defaulted loans.
 - **Data-Driven Recovery Actions**: Analyzing patterns and characteristics of previously defaulted loans that had higher recovery rates to replicate successful recovery strategies across the portfolio.

-### Conclusion

-The current Recovery Rate of 56.90% is a vital metric that highlights both the strengths and areas for improvement in our loan recovery efforts.
-By focusing on strategies that enhance this rate, we can better manage credit risks and improve the financial health of our portfolio.

 ## 4.9.
 Analysis of Loan Products Profitability